eLearningHub/Static-Website/README.md

 # Static Websites

 You can easily make free websites for yourself or your projects.
+There are so many tools for generating and hosting static websites.
+Take a look at some of the tools on this website: [staticgen.com](https://www.staticgen.com/).

 To learn more about making websites on GitHub, you can check these resources:
 * [GitHub pages](https://pages.github.com/)
 * [GitHub pages with Jekyll](https://jekyllrb.com/docs/github-pages/)
 * [GitHub pages with Hugo](https://gohugo.io/hosting-and-deployment/hosting-on-github/)